 My heart cracks.
 Not because I want to shoot or fly or live on a ship—I was hoping for a glimmer of higher purpose.
 An escape from the tedium that stretches before me.

 “Follow me.”
 He opens the door into a darkened recruiting office.
-The lights click on, and he steps behind a folding screen.
-“Gimme a minute.”
+The lights click on and he steps behind a three-panel screen.
+“Gimme a sec.”
 A short while later he steps out in a sweatshirt and jeans.
 With his low-faded hair, he could easily pass as a beefy college student or a young dad.

 He offers his hand (again).
 I shake it.

 “Chris Atriya,” he says, as if he hasn’t said it already.

 He walks behind a desk and takes a seat, gesturing for me to do the same.
 As I lower into the chair, he leans back and steeples his fingers above his chest.